common-workflow-language/user_guide/src/topics/best-practices.md

   known to work with this description under `SoftwareRequirement`.

 - `format` should be specified for all input and output `File`s.
-  Bioinformatics tools should use format identifiers from [EDAM][edam-example].
+  Bio-informatics tools should use format identifiers from [EDAM][edam-example].
   See also `iana:text/plain`, `iana:text/tab-separated-values` with
   `$namespaces: { iana: "https://www.iana.org/assignments/media-types/" }`.
   [Full IANA media type list][iana-types] (also known as MIME types).
-For non-bioinformatics tools use or build an appropriate ontology/controlled vocabulary in the same way.
+For non-bioinformatics tools, use or build an appropriate ontology/controlled vocabulary in the same way.
 Please edit this page to let us know about it.

 - Mark all input and output `File`s that are read from or written to in a